 There are plenty of fancy lamps and devices out there designed to combat the bleary, cross-eyed feeling related to too much time staring at a computer screen.
 But, as it turns out, one of the best things for all of us is totally free: natural lighting.

 While room at home might be limited for some of your team members, nudge them to set up their remote workspace near a source of natural light if they can.
 It’s been shown to offer numerous benefits, like reduced eye strain, less headaches, and decreased drowsiness.

-Plus, being able to glance out a window provides a much-needed break and stress-reliever when the pressures of the workday (and the weight of this global pandemic) start to pile up.
+Plus, being able to glance out a window provides a much-needed break and stress-reliever when the pressures of the workday start to pile up.